Techniques for improving the daily sync

 For Martin Fowler the “Daily stand-up meetings have become a ritual of many agile teams, especially in Agile Software development”.
-In the article titled “Is Not Just Standing Up”, Martin refers to it, as the time where “The whole agile team meets every day for a quick status update.
+In the article titled “Is Not Just Standing Up”, Martin refers to it, as the time when “The whole agile team meets every day for a quick status update.
 We stand up to keep the meeting short”.

 When is the daily sync held?

-It really depends of the team.
+It really depends on of the team.
 In my experience, most agile teams hold it daily at the beginning of the work day and it’s up to them to decide where and at what time.

 What’s the goal of the daily sync?

 There are several goals for a daily sync meeting.
 In my opinion, if the agile team is able to answer the question “Where are we in the iteration?” with a couple of phrases, then that’s a sign that everybody is on the same page, which for me is the main goal of the meeting.
 This meeting provides visibility on potential delays and obstacles for the agile team.
 Martin Fowler has identified five (5) goals for a daily sync meeting as GIFTS, a mnemonic device to facilitate daily sync meeting goals learning:

 Who participates in the daily sync and how?

 A daily sync meeting is a short meeting, which occurred daily (it’s recommend that it takes less than (15) minutes) where the development team meets to: